 Common Yellowthroat Geothlypis trichas

 Perhaps indicative of its name, the Common Yellowthroat is not very well documented in county history and there are actually no notable reports or breeding accounts even dating back to Grimes’s work in the early part of the 20th century.
 They are a fairly “common” year-round resident here, and reported observations suggest a migratory movement each spring and fall that supplement the local population.
 Their numbers seem to surge from the first week of April through the first week of May, and again from 15 September through around 20 October.
 They can be quite difficult to locate in late July through 1 September, but they are around.

-The species is fairly widespread throughout the county, but are most reliable in the coastal areas and hotspots along the St. Johns River.
-The males really are spectacular and for some reason aren’t truly “appreciated” by most birders, which is perplexing since those same observers go crazy for a very similar looking Kentucky Warbler!
+The species is fairly widespread throughout the county, but are most reliable in the coastal areas and hotspots along the Saint Johns River.
+The males really are spectacular and for some reason aren’t truly “appreciated” by most birders, which is perplexing since those same observers go crazy for a very similar-looking Kentucky Warbler.

 Hooded Warbler Setophaga citrina

 Hooded Warbler is a summer resident breeding species that can be relatively easy to find in the appropriate habitat.
 The earliest report is from 8 June 1932, followed by another on 28 April 1936 (Stevenson & Anderson, 1994).
 In 1970, Sam Grimes reported they were declining as a breeding species since the 1950’s and found them to be rare in summer by then (Ogden, 1970).